jxmorris12/vec2text/README.md

 python vec2text/run.py --per_device_train_batch_size 16 --per_device_eval_batch_size 16 --max_seq_length 128 --num_train_epochs 100 --max_eval_samples 1000 --eval_steps 25000 --warmup_steps 100000 --learning_rate 0.0002 --dataset_name one_million_instructions --model_name_or_path t5-base --use_wandb=0 --embedder_model_name gpt2 --experiment inversion_from_logits_emb --bf16=1 --embedder_torch_dtype float16 --lr_scheduler_type constant_with_warmup --use_frozen_embeddings_as_input 1 --mock_embedder 0
 ```

+#### Pre-trained models

+The models used for our Language Model Inversion paper are available for download from HuggingFace.
+Here is the [LLAMA-2 base inverter](https://huggingface.co/jxm/t5-base__llama-7b__one-million-instructions__emb) and the [LLAMA-2 chat inverter](https://huggingface.co/jxm/t5-base__llama-7b-chat__one-million-instructions__emb).
+Those models can also be pre-trained from scratch using this repository (everything you need should be downloaded automatically from HuggingFace).

+The training dataset of 2.33M prompts is available here: https://huggingface.co/datasets/wentingzhao/one-million-instructions

 ### Citations